 Thomas Stearns Eliot was an American-born, British, poet, essayist, playwright, critic, now regarded as one of the twentieth century’s major poets.
-He received more rewards than almost any other writer of the past two centuries, including the Nobel prize, the Dante Gold Medal, the Goethe prize, the US Medal of Freedom and the British Order of Merit.
+He received more rewards than almost any other writer of the past two centuries, including the Nobel prize, the Dante Gold Medal, the Goethe Prize, the US Medal of Freedom, and the British Order of Merit.

 Eliot is best known for his great modern 20th century poem, The Waste Land.
 Other poems that distinguish his work are Ash Wednesday, The Lovesong of J Alfred Prufrock, The Four Quartets, and the ever-popular (particularly among children) Old Possum’s Book of Practical Cats.
-His plays – verse dramas – Murder in the Cathedral and The Cocktail Party – are amogn the landmarks of 20th century drama.
+His plays – verse dramas – Murder in the Cathedral and The Cocktail Party – are among the landmarks of 20th century drama.

 The Waste Land (1922) is widely regarded as a central text of modernism and has frequently been described as the most important poem of the 20th century.
 Although its experimentalism is demanding, making it difficult to understand without hard work, it has fundamentally changed the ways in which poetry is written and read.
 It is crucial to an understanding of modern culture and a continual challenge to readers to re-evaluate how they think about the world.
 The poem resonates on every continent.
 In South America, Jorge Luis Borges wrote a significant essay on ‘The Eternal TS Eliot’, while the Mexican poet and critic Pedro Serrano likes to align Eliot with one of his most important Mexican readers, the great poet Octavio Paz.